 What is a digital workplace?

-The theory behind creating a digital workplace came from the belief that companies needed to put their people first, taking into account the impact such a transformation could have on employees.
-Due to advances in technology, the notion of a digital workplace has now become a reality and further developments will continue to have an affect as the workplace evolves.
+The theory behind creating a digital workplace came from the belief that companies needed to put their people first, taking into account the impact a digital transformation could have on the employee experience.
+Due to advances in technology, the notion of a digital workplace has now become a reality and further developments will continue to have an effect as the workplace evolves.

-The digital workplace also opens up the ability you have as a business to offer flexible working, both in terms of location and time of day that employees can work, giving the maximum opportunity for employees to work in a style that suits them.
-As the world evolves into an increasingly global environment it also allows people the opportunity to work anywhere in the globe, meaning as an employer you can attract talent from wherever they are in the world.
+The digital workplace also opens up the ability you have as a business to offer flexible working, maximising the opportunity for employees to work in a style that suits them.
+As the world evolves into an increasingly global environment it also allows people the opportunity to work from anywhere, meaning as an employer you can attract talent from wherever they are in the world.

-The same is true for your clients: with an online system available around the clock, you client can capture updates and pose quick questions to your team without having to call across different time zones, or wait for an email response.
-Depending on the service or product you offer, you could also win business in different geographies, as all your interactions with your clients can take place digitally.Another benefit of working with a digital workplace is that all of your work is kept more securely, from customer information to business data.
+The same is true for your clients: with an online system available around the clock, your customers can capture updates and pose quick questions to your team without having to call across different time zones, or wait for an email response.
+Depending on the service or product you offer, you could also win business in different geographies, as all your interactions with your clients can take place digitally.Another digital workplace benefit is that all of your work is kept more securely, from customer information to business data.
 Your systems can be backed up in cloud technology, and you’ll always have an online record of activity.
 This means that everything you do is also trackable, which will help to improve accountability within the workplace, throughout your teams and departments.
 The overall impact of a digital workplace is that it’s more effective than an environment that is predominately offline.